sree-soundarya/Predictive-Churn-Analysis/README.md

 - Data Cleaning: Tidy up the dataset by handling missing values, ensuring consistency, and imputing null values strategically.
 - Encoding: Prepare the data for model training by encoding categorical columns.

-### 🌍 Each region tells a tale, and here's where you get to know Who's staying, who's bidding farewell
+### 🌍 Discover who's sticking around and who's saying goodbye
 <img src = "images/churn_by_region.png" >

 ### Feature Selection and Model Training
 Prior to training machine learning models, we conduct feature selection using chi-square test.
 The selection is based on significant columns identified through chi-square testing.
 Finally, we train a Random Forest model, evaluating performance metrics like MSE and R2.

-### 🎲 Rolling the Dice on Features : Behold the drama, the suspense, and the significance each feature brings to our churn prediction game.
-It's a scorecard of impact! 📊
+### 🎲 Exploring Features: Dive into the impact each feature adds to our churn prediction game. 📊
 <img src = "images/chi2testresult.png" width = 400 height = 300>

 ### Heatmap of Confusion Matrix: it's a glimpse into the accuracy and missteps of our churn predictions.